justin-marian/min-risc-v/README.md

 ### Operations ID

 - Decode the instruction and extract relevant fields, such as the opcode, source/destination registers, and immediate value, preparing it for execution.
-- Read register values from the register file, ensuring that necessary data is available for instruction execution.
+- Read register values from the register file, ensuring that data is available for instruction execution.
 - Generate control signals based on the instruction type, orchestrating pipeline operations.
 - Prepare data forwarding and branch control signals, facilitating efficient execution and hazard handling.